 Dave: So you bring these wounds with you from the family of origin.
 No family is perfect.
 We often try.
 I know.
 I try, too.
 But you do bring these wounds from your family into this marital relationship - it might be a commitment.
 It might be a promise.
 “I’ll never put my kids through what I went through” type of thing.
 But you bring them nevertheless.

 Jim: How will those practically attach, then, to sexual issues?
 Um, you know, I want to - I know that family of origin well.
 I had just about every family type you could live in as an orphan kid and the whole bit, but - but as a Christian, when you’re making - when you make that commitment to the Lord, how do you begin to sort those things out?
 Confront your past.
 Acknowledge those weaknesses.

 Dave: That’s right.
 Vulnerabilities.

-Jim: And then say, “OK, I’m gonna try, or I’m not going to do this, this or that.”
+Jim: And then say, “Okay, I’m gonna try, or I’m not going to do this, this or that.”
 Describe that to - give me a practical tool.
 Give me the tool chest.

-Dave: OK, well, all first-time adulteries are about two things - comfort and distraction.
+Dave: Okay, well, all first-time adulteries are about two things - comfort and distraction.

 Dave: Well, let me just take that and go right with it.
 Because when this young married couple starts having children, this wife - 50 percent of all first-time affairs in America occur in pregnancy or the first year after delivery.